Infiniti: 2010s

 Carlos Ghosn unveiled the Infiniti M at a hotel in Los Angeles.
 It shares the VQ37VHR from the Infiniti G, and Nissan 370Z.
 Featured are new powertrains: the 5.6 L V8 (VK56VD) with VVEL, Gasoline direct injection, the Nissan-Renault V9X Engine V6 Turbo Diesel (only for Europe), and the newly developed hybrid that includes one electric motor and two clutches to allow the gas engine and electric motor to drive the rear wheels simultaneously.
 The lithium-ion battery pack was first displayed in the Essence concept car.

 At the 2010 Geneva Motor Show, Infiniti launched a new powertrain for Europe, with the new V9X Engine developed by the Renault-Nissan Alliance.
 The new engine is used in the Infiniti FX, Infiniti EX, and the new Infiniti M. The new Infiniti M made its European debut at the show.

 In August 2010 Infiniti unveiled its new performance division named Infiniti Performance Line, or IPL.
 Soon thereafter in 2011, Infiniti chose to sponsor the Renault engines for Red Bull Racing for the 2011 Formula One season.

-As of 2011, the G Series (consisting of the sedan, coupe, and convertible) accounts for 60% of sales.
-This has been attributed to their SUVs (including crossovers) which have been seen as determinedly aimed at the narrowest of niches, a lost opportunity as SUVs are popular in the U.S. market.
+As of 2011, the G Series (consisting of the sedan, coupe, and convertible) accounted for 60% of sales.
+This was attributed to their SUVs (including crossovers) which were seen as aimed at the narrowest of niches, a lost opportunity as SUVs were popular in the U.S. market.
 In contrast, at archrival Lexus, SUVs contributed half of the sales volume.
 In 2011, Infiniti sales fell, while other import luxury vehicles were doing well.
 Furthermore, Infiniti's performance over practicality emphasis has resulted in its crossovers and SUVs faring poorly among women compared to offerings from Acura and Lexus.

 Nissan announced the return of front-wheel drive to the Infiniti lineup on August 30, 2011, with the release of the Infiniti JX.
 It joins Toyota's Lexus brand in terms of blending front-wheel drive and rear-wheel drive vehicles again; since its inception in 1989, Lexus has had front-wheel drive platforms underpinning entry-level vehicles like the Lexus ES and Lexus RX.
 More importantly, the JX was meant to give Infiniti a credible rival to the Acura MDX and BMW X5 crossovers that offer optional three-row seating.